clearlinux/clear-linux-documentation/source/reference/image-types.rst

    * - aws.img
      - Image suitable for use with Amazon\* AWS\*.

-   * - azure.vhd
-     - Virtual Hard Disk for use on Microsoft\* Azure\* cloud platform.

-   * - azure-docker.vhd
-     - Virtual Hard Disk for use on Microsoft Azure cloud platform with Docker\* pre-installed.

-   * - azure-machine-learning.vhd
-     - Virtual Hard Disk for use on Microsoft Azure cloud platform with the `machine-learning-basic` bundle installed.

    * - cloudguest.img
      - Image with generic cloud guest virtual machine (VM) requirements installed.